Railroads reject latest proposal from third largest union, as strike date looms - Local News 8

 If the union were to go on strike, it is expected that other freight railroad unions would honor their picket lines, causing the nation’s major freight railroads to grind to a halt, and stopping the movement of an estimated 30% of the nation’s freight.

 The railroads management statement said that rail unions have agreed repeatedly in previous contracts that short-term absences would be unpaid in favor of higher compensation for days worked and more generous sickness benefits for longer absences.
-It said other unions at the railroads have ratified a deal with the existing sick day policy.
+It said other unions at the railroads have ratified their deals with the existing sick day policy.

 The union’s most recent proposal was modeled after a sick leave policy for federal workers, Kennedy said.
 The paid sick leave would be accrued at one hour for every 30 hours worked.
 The railroads could recoup hours from employees if they found out the hours weren’t really used for sick time.